yanran-tang/yanran-tang.github.io/_pages/about.md

 * 12.2023 Give a talk, "Graph Condensation for Continual Graph Learning", at CSIRO.

-* 11.2023 Give a talk, "Graph Condensation for Continual Graph Learning", at Artificial Intelligence Enabled Trustworthy Recommendations Workshop at AJCAI 2023. <a href="../files/CGL-AJCAI23.pdf" target="_blank">[slides]</a>
+* 11.2023 Give a talk, "Graph Condensation for Continual Graph Learning", at Artificial Intelligence Enabled Trustworthy Recommendations Workshop at AJCAI 2023. [\[slides\]](../files/CGL-AJCAI23.pdf){:target="_blank"}

 * 11.2023 **Best Paper Award** at ADC 2023 with my student, Yan!